openshift/enhancements/enhancements/update/cvo-log-level-api.md

 As the hosted CVO is running in the management cluster, its configuration resource will also be applied to the management cluster.
-The CRD will be namespace scoped; one `ClusterVersionOperator` resource per one hosted control plane namespace.
+The CRD will be namespace scoped; one `HostedClusterVersionOperator` resource per one hosted control plane namespace.
 The HyperShift will not have to process the `ClusterVersionOperator` resource in the hosted cluster as there will be none.
 This will result in less logic for the HyperShift to overwrite any user